-U.S. SARA REPORTING REQUIREMENTS: No component of this product is subject to the reporting requirements of Sections 302, 304, and 313 of Title III of the Superfund Amendments and Reauthorization Act.
+U.S. SARA Reporting Requirements: No component of this product is subject to the reporting requirements of Sections 302, 304, and 313 of Title III of the Superfund Amendments and Reauthorization Act.

-U.S. SARA HAZARD CATEGORIES (SECTION 311/312, 40 CFR 370-21): ACUTE: Yes; CHRONIC: Yes; FIRE: No; REACTIVE: No; SUDDEN RELEASE: No
+U.S. SARA Hazard Categories (Section 311/312, 40 CFR 370-21): ACUTE: Yes; CHRONIC: Yes; FIRE: No; REACTIVE: No; SUDDEN RELEASE: No

-U.S. TSCA INVENTORY STATUS: All components of this product are in compliance with the inventory listing requirements of the U.S. Toxic Substances Control Act (TSCA) Chemical Substance Inventory.
+U.S. TSCA Inventory Status: All components of this product are in compliance with the inventory listing requirements of the U.S. Toxic Substances Control Act (TSCA) Chemical Substance Inventory.

-U.S. CERCLA REPORTABLE QUANTITY (RQ): Not applicable.
+U.S. CERCLA Reportable Quantity (RQ): Not applicable.

-U.S. CLEAN AIR ACT (CA 112r) THRESHOLD QUANTITY (TQ): Not applicable.
+U.S. Clean Air Act (CA 112r) Threshold Quantity (TQ): Not applicable.

-OTHER U.S. FEDERAL REGULATIONS: Not applicable.
+Other U.S. Federal Regulations: Not applicable.

-CALIFORNIA SAFE DRINKING WATER AND TOXIC ENFORCEMENT ACT (PROPOSITION 65): The trace Quartz component (airborne, unbound particles of respirable size) is found on the Proposition 65 List of chemicals known to the state to cause cancer.
-Due to the form of the product, the Proposition 65 warning is not applicable to this compound in this product.
+California Safe Drinking Water and Toxic Enforcement Act (Proposition 65): Carbon Black (airborne, unbound particles of respirable size) is found on the Proposition 65 List of chemicals known to the state to cause cancer.
+Due to the form of the product, the Proposition 65 warning is not applicable to the Carbon Black in this product.
+The trace Quartz component (airborne, unbound particles of respirable size) is found on the Proposition 65 List of chemicals known to the state to cause cancer.
+Due to the form of the product, the Proposition 65 warning is not applicable to the Quartz in this product.